andyrobsondesign/fairytale_journeys/wp-content/plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 4.2.6 =
+* Fixed css issues for the plugin's backend settings - miscelleneous settings of the plugin.

+= 4.2.5 =
+* Checked plugin compactibility with wordpress version 4.7

+= 4.2.4 =
+* Removed unnecessary codes from plugin's main file.

 = 4.2.3 =
 * Made the plugin object global to remove the content filter hook by other.